 What is a CRM?

-A CRM tracks the actions of customers through your company’s social media accounts, website, or email, collects information, and guides each contact along the buying process, such as sending a prompt email or informing a member of the marketing team of the client’s interest.
+A CRM tracks the customers’ actions through your company’s social media accounts, website, or email, collects information, and guides each contact along the buying process.
+This includes sending a prompt email or informing a marketing team member of the marketing team of the client’s interest.

 Core features and functionalities of CRM systems

 - CRM systems allow you to create a database of all your leads and potential customers.
-It has a database of all interactions you have had with them, from emails and live chat, to phone conversations.
+It has a database of all your interactions with them, from emails and live chat to phone conversations.

-- CRM systems allow you to segment customers on the basis of their attributes such as gender, location, and age.
+- CRM systems allow you to segment customers based on their attributes such as gender, location, and age.

 - You have the option of receiving notifications through your CRM system.
 This may include text messages and emails.